openserverware/reference/README.md

 Please read the site.yml documentation to find out about its backup and restore features.

-# What can be improved improved?
+# What can be improved?

-The output is not suitable for public cloud infrastructure use.
+The output is not (yet) suitable for public cloud infrastructure use.

 Things that come to mind that are to be done:

 - Finish the firewall integration